 Work takes up a large percentage of our lives--from 9 to 5 every week--and job satisfaction can be a huge contributor to overall mental health and happiness.
 But for many employees, even if they are content at work, their home lives will inevitably affect their ability to be productive and focused.
 Work and home life are intertwined, so when staff face issues in their day to day lives it’s bound to impact their work.
 That’s why an Employee Assistance Program (EAP) can be such a helpful addition to any workspace, whether your staff is onsite or work remotely.
 An Employee Assistance Program benefits employees (and employers!) by helping your team stay productive and engaged, even when they are experiencing challenging times.

 How an Employee Assistance Program Benefits Employees

-- EAPs mean less sick days (46.6%) – After bringing in EAP services, one study saw participants missing just 6.5 hours of work, down from 12.2 over a 30 day time period.
+- EAPs mean fewer sick days (46.6%) – After bringing in EAP services, one study saw participants missing just 6.5 hours of work, down from 12.2 over a 30-day time period.
 This is important for companies too, since productivity losses from absenteeism related to stress cost employers $225.8 billion each year.